cypress-io/cypress-documentation/source/guides/guides/command-line.md

 Currently, only browsers in the Chrome family are supported.

 {% url "Having trouble launching a browser?
-Check out the debugging guide" debugging#Launching-browsers %}
+Check out the debugging guide" debugging#Browser-detection %}

 ### `cypress open --config <config>`